 Providing exceptional service is our primary mission.
 Each residence hall has a front desk staffed by a highly trained Conference Assistant (CA).
-Part concierge and part guest service guru, the CAs working the front desk can help with a myriad of guest needs including: answering questions about campus and Lincoln, giving directions, making restaurant recommendations, guest lock-outs, submitting repair requests, making change, administering lost and found, and assisting with printing and photocopying needs.
+Part concierge and part guest service guru, the CAs working the front desk can help with a myriad of guest needs including: answering questions about campus and Lincoln, giving directions, making restaurant recommendations, guest lock-outs, submitting repair requests, administering lost and found, and assisting with printing and photocopying needs.
 We want to answer your attendee’s questions and anticipate their needs.

 Convenient parking is located adjacent to all residence halls in surface parking lots.
 A parking permit is required for all vehicles parked in University lots.
-Surface lot permits (Area R) are complimentary for participants and staff of residential groups during the duration of their stay.
+Surface lot permits (Area R) are complimentary for residential participants and staff for the duration of their stay.
 Any vehicle, trailer or combination thereof that is larger than one parking stall must have a special large vehicle permit determined by the size of vehicle/trailer.
 These large vehicle permits will also be complimentary and will require parking in a designated lot on campus.
-Please see the table below for permit pricing for those who are not attendees or staff.
+Please see the table below for permit pricing for those who are not residential attendees or staff.
 Conference Services staff must distribute all permits and will not collect parking permit fees from individuals.
 As a reminder, guest parking permits cannot be used by UNL employees or students.
 Please contact Parking Services (402-472-1800) to discuss parking permit options for your attendees and staff who are UNL employees or students.

 |Surface Lot (Area R) Parking Permit Rates - 2022|

 |3-7 days (example: 6/1-6/7)||complimentary||$19.00|

 |8 days (example: 6/1-6/8)||complimentary||$27.00|